maths-training-dec/cogmaster-maths-2026/index.md

 The course runs in two parallel tracks so that everyone works at a comfortable level:

 - [**Basic track**]({{ '/basic/' | relative_url }}) — builds the foundations from
   scratch, assuming no prior mathematics.
-Taught by **Ali Shiravand**.
 - [**Advanced track**]({{ '/advanced/' | relative_url }}) — a faster recap for
   students with a mathematics background.
-Taught by **Sara Moussaoui**.

 You'll be assigned to a track before the course begins, and we'll confirm your group by email.